zacanger/niddesa/text/mahaniddesa-from-chinese/16-chinese-google.md

 deliberate the law in a timely and correct manner, he should kill the darkness when he becomes a single person.
 [Like this Blessed One (say)]"

-The sixteenth explanation of the Sariputra [Completed].
+---

 The description of the sixteen classics in groups of eight is complete.

-The interpretation of the classics has been completed.
+The interpretation of the great classics has been completed.

-Summary:

-1. The ability and virtue to live in a quiet place with no one.

-2. Whenever the mind is cloudy (all unwholesome contrived) should beKnowing it, it should be driven away.

-3. Ignorance/Not as good as reason/I am slow/no shame/no shame/rejection is the
-   root of anger and extreme slowness.

-4. The meditator should stop thinking and regret.

-12/15/2020 16:20